hixan/key-mapper/readme/development.md

 - [ ] automatically load presets when devices get plugged in after login (udev)
 - [ ] configure locale for preset to provide a different set of possible keys
 - [ ] user-friendly way to map btn_left
+- [ ] add "disable" as mapping option

 ## Tests